astridhillerblin/SFRes/README.md

 ## Python code
 ### Simple visualization, but no uncertainty propagation

-The Python file and JupyterNotebook may be halpful to more quickly visualize observables - however, no uncertainty propagration is included, as it would be too slow for the needed MC generation.
+The Python folder contains (equivalent) .py  JupyterNotebook (.ipynb) files that may be halpful to more quickly visualize observables - however, no uncertainty propagration is included, as it would be too slow for the needed MC generation.
 All observables are created from the central values of the electrocouplings.